Thanks for emailing that article!

 Donation is the third major gift from Steve and Michele Kirsch to support collaborative glaucoma research.

-SAN FRANCISCO (August 18, 2021) - Glaucoma Research Foundation (GRF), the nation’s oldest and largest non-profit organization dedicated to funding research to find a cure for glaucoma, today announced the receipt of a $1.5 million matching gift from Steve and Michele Kirsch of Palo Alto, California.
+SAN FRANCISCO (August 18, 2021) - Glaucoma Research Foundation (GRF), the nation’s oldest and largest non-profit organization dedicated to funding research to find a cure for glaucoma, today announced the receipt of a $1.5 million matching gift from Steve and Michele Kirsch of Los Altos Hills, California.

 The gift will help fund GRF’s most recent collaborative research program, the Catalyst for a Cure Vision Restoration Initiative which brings together an elite team of four investigators from different institutions to work together to discover novel ways to restore vision lost due to glaucoma.
 Launched in 2019, the consortium is exploring many promising avenues of research including optic nerve regeneration, stem cell replacement, and gene-based therapies.